MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/New Instructions/Lab/LAB_02b-Manage_Governance_via_Azure_Policy.md

     ![Screenshot of the policy scope page. ](../media/az104-lab02b-policyscope2.png)

-1. To specify the **Policy definition**, click the ellipsis button and then search for and select `Inherit a tag from the resource group if missing`.
+1. To specify the **Policy definition**, select the ellipsis button and then search for and select `Inherit a tag from the resource group if missing`.

 1. Configure the remaining **Basics** properties of the assignment by specifying the following settings (leave others with their defaults):